rafsanjani/superdiary/README.md

 ### Screens iOS - In Progress

 ### Status: 🚧 In progress
-<p>Superdiary is still under heavy development and some screens are yet to be designed.</p>
+<p>Superdiary is still under heavy development and some screens are yet to be designed.
+This app is highly experimental and meant to serve as my personal playground for Kotlin multiplatform </p>

 ### License